emperorofmars/stf-unity/readme.md

 To extend STF with the ability to represend VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
 This shows the potential and ease of extending STF.

+## Addons

+It is possible to create assets of the type 'STF.addon'.
+These provide a list of nodes that can be of the types 'appendage' and 'patch'.
+They target the nodes of other assets and either append child nodes to these, patch in additional components, or replace existing components.

+That way it becomes trivial for a third party to create assets like a set of clothing for a base character model.
+This STF importer scans the Unity project for STF addons targeting an asset and presents the user with a simple checkbox to apply it.

 ## Materials
 As part of creating this format, i created the beginning of a universal material format, preliminarily called: MTF - Material Transfer Format.
 Its not fleshed out at all and exists in an incredibly basic form, but this is the idea: